View the current full schedule of fees for blue cards.

 A person with a criminal history will not necessarily be refused a blue card.

-If a person's criminal history suggests that a blue card should not be issued, the Commissioner will ask the applicant to provide a submission, explaining why the application for a blue card should not be refused.
+If a person's criminal history suggests that a blue card should not be issued, the applicant will be asked to provide a submission, explaining why the application for a blue card should not be refused.

-The Commissioner assesses the information provided in the submission before making a final decision.
-For more information about how the Commission decides who is eligible to work with children, please click here.
+The information provided in the submission is assessed before making a final decision.
+Read more about who is eligible to work with children.

-Please note there are certain people who are disqualified from applying for a blue card.
-For more information on disqualified persons please click here.
+Please note certain people are prohibited from applying for or renewing a blue card.
+Find out more information about disqualified persons (PDF, 228KB).

 If there is a change in a person's police or disciplinary information, the card holder must notify their employer that a change has occurred.
 However, the card holder does not need to provide specific details of the change.